 Art 365 - Intersection: Architecture, Landscape Sculpture

 Full course for one semester.
 This advanced studio sculpture course explores architectural and landscape-based works.
 Reading and research will focus on artists and architects from the 1970s to the present who use public process and sustainable materials to design and build innovative forms within urban spaces.
 The class will create a set of potential design solutions for a site in Portland.
 Studio training will include drafting, drawing, and planning strategies and building scale models in wood and metal.
 Knowledge of Google SketchUp and or Photoshop desired.
-Prerequisite: Art 161 and Art 281 or 282, or consent of the instructor.
+Prerequisite: one 100-level studio art course and Art 281 or 282 or consent of the instructor.
 Studio.

 Art 368 - Image and Text: The Book as a Sculptural Object

 Full course for one semester.
 This course explores the significant role artists’ books have played among the avant-garde of eastern and western Europe and the United States from the turn of the twentieth century to the present.
 The structural format book works take and their social and political functions will be viewed, discussed, and fabricated.
 The course will cover binding both codex and accordion books, reproducing images using palmer plates, and setting and printing type and images using a Reprex letterpress.
-Reed’s special collections will provide a spectrum of professional artists’ books, including magazine works, anthologies, diaries, manifestos, visual poetry, word works, documentation, reproductions of sketchbooks, albums, comic books, paper art, and mail art.
+Reed’s special collections will provide a spectrum of professional artists’ books, including magazine works, anthologies, diaries, manifestos, visual poetry, word works, documentation, albums, comic books, and mail art.
 We will read and discuss essays relating to each studio problem.
-Prerequisites: Art 161 and one 200-level studio course or consent of the instructor.
+Prerequisites: one 100-level studio art course and one 200-level studio course or consent of the instructor.
 Studio-conference.